Back to blog

 • Use the comments timeline to write notes, assign statuses, and reply to teammates directly within the project.
 Each comment is color-coded to show its status and clicking on a comment can instantly take you to that moment in the video.

-Map Integration
+Comments & Map Integration

 Color analysis doesn’t stop at detection.
-With the new update, users can place points directly on images or anomaly maps, linking visual findings to real-world locations.
+With the new updates coming, users can place points directly on images or anomaly maps, linking visual findings to real-world locations.
 Combined with the zoom feature, this turns Colorfinder into a powerful investigative map interface letting teams not just see the colors, but understand where and why they appear.

 The Future of Visual Intelligence